David-OConnor/pyflow/README.md

 diffeqpy = "1.1.0"
 ```
 The `[tool.pypackage]` section is used for metadata, and isn't required unless
 building and distributing a package.
-The `[tool.pypyackage.dependencies'`] section
+The `[tool.pypyackage.dependencies]` section
 contains all dependencies, and is an analog to `requirements.txt`.
 For details on
 how to specify dependencies in this `Cargo.toml`-inspired
 [semvar](https://semver.org) format,